What is Remodulin?

 Remodulin dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
 These effects lower blood pressure in the pulmonary artery that leads from the heart to the lungs.

-Treprostinil is used to treat pulmonary arterial hypertension (PAH).
-This medicine improves your ability to exercise and can help prevent your condition from getting worse.
+Remodulin is used to treat pulmonary arterial hypertension (PAH).
+Remodulin improves your ability to exercise and can help prevent your condition from getting worse.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use treprostinil if you are allergic to it.
+You should not use Remodulin if you are allergic to it.

-When given as an intravenous injection, treprostinil must be mixed with a liquid (diluent) before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+You may need to mix Remodulin with a liquid (diluent).
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.

-You should not reduce your dose or stop using treprostinil suddenly.
+You should not reduce your dose or stop using Remodulin suddenly.
 Stopping suddenly may make your condition worse.